Crown Casino

 The VGCCC continues to carefully monitor Crown to ensure any failings identified by the Royal Commission are not repeated.

-Reinforcing our regulation of Crown Melbourne
+Reinforcing our regulation of Crown

-Crown Melbourne’s privileged position as the exclusive casino operator in Victoria brings with it an obligation to be a leader in providing a safe gambling experience, free from criminal influence.
+Crown’s privileged position as the exclusive casino operator in Victoria brings with it an obligation to be a leader in providing a safe gambling experience, free from criminal influence.

 The VGCCC expects Crown to actively prevent gambling harm, deter criminal activity and deliver on its social and legal obligations to the community.
 We (VGCCC) will watch and act to ensure this occurs.

-Our regulatory approach to Crown has been significantly strengthened following the 2021 Royal Commission, and even further in the light of the 2024 Suitability Decision - our powers have been increased, resourcing expanded and the VGCCC has a dedicated division who's focus it is, to regulate the Casino’s operations.
+Our regulatory approach to Crown has been significantly strengthened following the 2021 Royal Commission, and even further in the light of the 2024 Suitability Decision - our powers have been increased, resourcing expanded and the VGCCC has a dedicated division whose focus it is, to regulate the Casino’s operations.
 This means you can be confident that we will ensure Crown never again places the pursuit of profit over the wellbeing of people.

 We will insist that the ongoing transformation of Crown’s culture continues, as outlined in its ongoing transformation plan, to ensure Crown operates safely, fairly, and free from criminal activity.